scikit-learn/enhancement_proposals/slep006/proposal.rst

 --------------

 This SLEP has a draft implementation at :pr:`22083` by :user:`adrinjalali`.
-The implementation provides developer utilities that is used by scikit-learn and available to third-party estimators for adopting this SLEP.
+The implementation provides developer utilities that are used by scikit-learn and available to third-party estimators for adopting this SLEP.
 Specifically, the draft implementation makes it easier to define `get_metadata_routing` and `*_requests` for **consumers** and **routers**.